The 8th Son? Are You Kidding Me?: Manga

 A manga adaptation with art by Hiroki Kusumoto has been published online by Kadokawa Shoten's ComicWalker since 2015.
-As of May 2022, it has been collected in eleven tankōbon volumes.
+As of September 2023, its chapters have been collected in fourteen tankōbon volumes.

 Anime

 An anime adaptation of the series was announced by Media Factory on December 14, 2018.
-The anime was later confirmed to be a television series, which aired from April 2 to June 18, 2020 on Tokyo MX, BS11, and AT-X. The series is animated by Shin-Ei Animation, with assistance by SynergySP, and is directed by Tatsuo Miura, featuring series composition by Takeshi Miyamoto and character designs by Keiji Tanabe.
+The anime was later confirmed to be a television series, which aired from April 2 to June 18, 2020, on Tokyo MX, BS11, and AT-X. The series is animated by Shin-Ei Animation, with assistance by SynergySP, and is directed by Tatsuo Miura, featuring series composition by Takeshi Miyamoto and character designs by Keiji Tanabe.
 Minako Sato is composing the series' music.
 The opening theme is "Jikū no Mayoi Hito" (時空の迷い人) performed by Demon Kakka and Arika Takarano, while the ending theme is "Tsukiakari Monologue" (月明りのMonologue) performed by Akino Arai x AKINO from Bless4.
-The series' English dub premiered on Crunchyroll on May 14, 2020.